NLP-END3/Session2/README.md

 ![MicrosoftTeams-image (2)](https://user-images.githubusercontent.com/30425824/135452661-f635d214-bcaa-4c65-9958-771653c7f35c.png)

 ## Q 1.d Major Steps
 Below are the defined major steps in this exercise
    a.
 Initialization - Weights of the neural network
    b.
 Utility functions - Sigmoid Activation function
    c.
 Forward propagation - Given the weights and inputs this function calculates the predicted output of the netowrk
    d.
 Error Calculation - Calculate Squared Error between predicted output and target values
-e. gradient functions for each weights of the netowrk - These functions calculate the gradients of Error with respect to weights
+   e.
+Gradient functions for each weights of the netowrk - These functions calculate the gradients of Error with respect to weights
    f.
 Updation of weights - We have incorporated updation of weights for each iteration in a ```for loop```
    g.
 All the above are run for different learning rates

 Below images shows the paths that contribute to the updation of weight w1
 ![image](https://user-images.githubusercontent.com/30425824/135455783-36d34e17-8366-4c50-8345-82345aadf0dc.png)